MultiCraft/repixture/mods/tt/API.md

 ## `tt.register_snippet(func)`

 Register a custom snippet function.
 `func` is a function of the form `func(itemstring)`.
 It will be called for (nearly) every itemstring and it must return a string you want to append to this item or `nil` if nothing shall be appended.
+You can optionally return the text color in `"#RRGGBB"` format as the second return value.

 Example: